stv0g/transwhat/README.md

     MOTD_FILE = BASE_PATH + "/conf/motd"
     REQUESTS_FILE = BASE_PATH + "/logs/requests"

-## Docker

-In near future, there will be a Dockerfile for transWhat.

 ## Contributors

 Pull requests, bug reports etc. are welcome.
 Help us to provide a open implementation of the WhatsApp protocol.